Biggest post-draft concerns for every NFL team

 Set the offensive depth chart.

 They have interesting pieces at wide receiver with Alshon Jeffery and Torrey Smith joining Jordan Matthews.
-They have a bunch of fun running backs like Darren Sproles, Donnel Pumphrey and Wendell Smallwood.
+They have a bunch of fun running backs such as Darren Sproles, Donnel Pumphrey and Wendell Smallwood.
 But it remains to be seen what part Ryan Mathews plays in the latter group, or how rookie Mack Hollins fits into the former.
 Doug Pederson is a creative offensive coach who can put it all together around second-year quarterback Carson Wentz, but there's a puzzle to be solved here, and you wonder if the pieces will all fit together or if they have to keep working on it.

 Full draft class | Unanswered question: Is a tackle of the future on the roster?